As rents dip Britain's Greggs to open first Canary Wharf outlet

+United KingdomAs rents dip Britain's Greggs to open first Canary Wharf outlet

-LONDON (Reuters) - British bakery and fast food chain Greggs will shortly open its first outlet in London’s Canary Wharf business district after a reduction in rental levels during the COVID-19 pandemic made it financially viable, its boss said on Monday.
+British bakery and fast food chain Greggs (GRG.L) will shortly open its first outlet in London's Canary Wharf business district after a reduction in rental levels during the COVID-19 pandemic made it financially viable, its boss said on Monday.

 "We've baulked in the past because the rental levels have been crippling.
 Rental levels are much more accessible now, so we're going for it," he said.